Cal-Poly-Pomona-Black-Broncos/AdvoChat/ReadMe.md

 # Project Focus: Enhanced Access through Telehealth

 AdvoChat is an innovative AI-powered chatbot designed to improve healthcare access and navigation for Black patients, addressing systemic disparities in the healthcare system.
-By leveraging advanced technology and data-driven insights, AdvoChat empowers patients to overcome barriers such as health literacy gaps, mistrust, and communication challenges, with a focus on chronic disease management and mental health services.
+By leveraging advanced technology and data-driven insights, AdvoChat empowers patients to overcome barriers such as health literacy gaps and accessibility.

 # Objective
 To enhance healthcare access for underserved Black communities by providing personalized, AI-driven support tailored to individual needs.